chrisosaurus/dodo/README.md

 	lnumber

-place cursor at the start of 'number'-th line.
+place cursor at the start of line 'number', lines are 0-based
 Warning: this may be expensive in large files